gchure/phd/src/chapter_01/section_01_introduction.md

 genes are regulated are determined by their sensitivity to **physiological adaptation**.
-For example, in @Fig:diauxie_fig (B), the ability to digest glycerol is prohibited by a molecular regulator through two physiological states (consumpttion of glucose and sorbitol), which have different metabolic pathways and therefore represent different physiological states of the organism.
+For example, in @Fig:diauxie_fig (B), the ability to digest glycerol is prohibited by a molecular regulator through two physiological states (consumption of glucose and sorbitol), which have different metabolic pathways and therefore represent different physiological states of the organism.

 The central aim of this dissertation is to explore the biophysical mechanisms